-The DMC-S5 looks good when it comes, almost pristine, works perfectly, and comes in its original box, with a battery, charger, data transfer cable, a faux-leather pouch for the camera, and an installation CD-ROM.
+The camera is as good as it comes, almost pristine, works perfectly, and comes in its original box, with a battery, charger, data transfer cable, a faux-leather pouch for the camera, and an installation CD-ROM.
 Costs me just US$15 to get it.
 To top it off, the camera has a tripod socket, which was very convenient for me to use.

 A New Use